 Monster Island and Monster Nation by David Wellington

-by Kim Pfaffenroth and D.L.
+Dying to Live by Kim Pfaffenroth and D.L.
 Snell (editor)

 Plague of the Dead by Z A Recht